Crochet Nutmeg Pillow Free Pattern: Simple & Stylish Home Décor

 With Zipper:

-Fasten off land weave in your end.
+Fasten off and weave in your end.

 With sewing thread and a sewing needle, stitch the zipper around the top of the opening.
 Place the pillow form inside the pillow and zip closed.